Spherical Bispectrum: A Novel Visualization Scheme For Facilitating Comparisons: Introduction

-This is the main purpose of this paper.
-In this paper, we shall measure $k_{\rm NL}$, the maximum wavenumber below which perturbation theory provides an accurate modeling of the nonlinear density field, by comparing the matter power spectrum and bispectrum obtained from a suite of Quijote N-body simulation \cite{Villaescusa_Navarro_2020}.
+In this paper we shall measure $k_{\rm NL}$, the maximum wavenumber below which perturbation theory provides an accurate modeling of the nonlinear density field, by comparing the matter power spectrum and bispectrum obtained from a suite of Quijote N-body simulation \cite{Villaescusa_Navarro_2020}.
 We have defined $k_{\rm NL}$ by requiring the cumulative deviation of perturbation theory prediction to stay below 1~\% and 2~\% for the power spectrum, and 2~\% and 5~\% for the bispectrum.
 We repeat the analysis for the LO prediction and NLO prediction to obtain $k_{\rm NL}$ for each case.
 We also study the triangular-configuration dependencies of $k_{\rm NL}$ for the nonlinear bispectrum.

 This paper is organized as follows.
 We start in \refsec{data} with providing details on the data we used from the Quijote N-body simulations and the basics of the theory we used to match them, including binning effects.
 We then present our new method for visualizing the bispectrum, which we denote the spherical bispectrum, in \refsec{bksph}.
 Finally our results for the range of validity for both the power spectrum and the bispectrum, including configurations, at all redshifts is included in \refsec{scale}.
 We conclude in \refsec{conclusion}.